brianpatman/LaravelSite/laravel-notes.md

 "php artisan tinker" - start up your laravel app's PHP shell "php artisan migrate" - Triggers default "migrations" to the current database defined in the .env file; not sure what this is used for so far.

+"composer update" - Update all the packages and stuff that Laravel uses

 # LARAVEL FUNCTIONS
 ## Error Handling